JunM1ao/JunM1ao.github.io/projects/hana-bot.md

 Through programming Hana bot, I was able to put all the skills I've learned like recursion, classes, inheritence into practical use and train me how to debug a program.
 On top of that, I was able to get a good understanding on Python and MongoDB.

-The source code can be found [here](https://github.com/Necom1/Hana-Bot) (Code on my other github account).
+The source code can be found [here](https://github.com/Necom1/Hana-Bot) (On my other github account).